Living with animals, as anyone with animals knows, means lots of laughs. And the odd drama. Today we had some animal antics involving duct tape.

 The solution – oil.
 It would appear I was to oil the offending duct taped backside.

 Duly encumbered with olive oil and scissors, I headed down to the chicken house the following morning.
 To my advantage, because she was broody, she was in a sort of trance-like state on the nest.
 (Probably so she doesn’t go out of her mind with boredom sitting there so long).

 With oiled left hand and scissors in the right hand I went to work.
 First oiling and then snipping where a particular resilient feather stayed attached.
 All the while trying to be super cautious so I didn’t snip her.
 Difficult when your sight line is hindered by a mass of feathers and duct tape.

 I must say, she was an excellent patient.
 She stayed calm and quiet the whole time.
 I suspect if she hadn’t been broody it would have been a very different story.

 The ‘surgery’ was a resounding success, except for maybe the odd bald patch.
 She was back out at 3pm for her typical run around.
 This time sans duct tape.
 Not that she even noticed.

-If you are like us and love animals, you won’t be surprised that we try to offer a wonderful range of animal focused gifts in Our Shop.
-From the sublime to the downright quirky.
+If you are like us and love animals, do check out our Animal items in our Shop.
+From the sublime to the downright quirky: